 Protected species: hares

-Both species of hare found in Scotland – the brown hare and the mountain hare – are quarry species protected by law in closed season.
+Both species of hare found in Scotland – the brown hare and the mountain hare – are protected by law.

-It is also an offence to possess or control, sell or offer for sale, or transport for the purpose of sale any living or dead hare (or rabbit), or any derivative of such an animal, which has been killed without a legal right to do so.
+Brown hares are a quarry species which may be legally controlled during the open season, but is protected in the closed season under the Wildlife and Countryside Act 1981 (as amended).
+The closed season for brown hare is 1 February - 30 September.
+It is an offence to intentionally or recklessly kill, injure or take a brown hare in its closed season without a licence.
+It is also an offence to possess or control, sell or offer for sale, or transport for the purpose of sale any living or dead brown hare (or rabbit), or any derivative of such an animal, which has been killed without a legal right to do so.

 Licensing allows named individuals to carry out actions that could otherwise constitute an offence.
 If you’re planning any activities that could affect hares, you must make sure you stay within the law.